UDOOboard/Neo-Docs/docs/03_Basic_Setup/05_Serial_Debug_Console.md

  ```

-* Power cycle UDOO DUAL/QUAD to see the boot process and connect it to serial console shell
+* Power cycle UDOO NEO to see the boot process and connect it to serial console shell

 </div>